Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Introduction

-The continuous approximation methods for Wasserstein barycenters of probability distributions over continuous spaces remain unexplored until recently \cite{li2020,fan2020,korotin2021}.
-Similar to our method, all of them rely on dual formulation of the Wasserstein barycenter problem and represent the dual potentials with neural networks.
-However, these methods are not \emph{end-to-end} (consist of two sequential steps), and recover barycenters via an additional estimation.
-The method in \cite{li2020} computes dual potentials based on a regularized dual formulation via a stochastic algorithm and recovers the barycenter by pushing forward operator using gradients of potentials or by barycentric projection.
-Moreover, as highlighted by \cite{li2020} this method assumes a fixed prior as the proxy of the barycenter from the beginning, which may be a poor proxy for the true barycenter resulting in the inaccurate approximations.
-Based on the specific ground cost, i.e., $c(x,y)=\frac{\left\|x-y\right\|^{2}}{2}$, \cite{fan2020,korotin2021} compute the barycenters under Wasserstein-2 distance.
-The method in \cite{fan2020} employs the \emph{generative network} to represent a barycenter and recovers it via a generative model or a pushforward map, which suffers from the usual limitations of generative networks such as mode collapse.
-Although this method does not involve the regularization terms, it ends up with a challenging min-max-min problem.
-The method in \cite{korotin2021} constructs a regularized formulation by adding a congruence regularization to ensure that the optimal potential functions are consistent with the true barycenter, and then recovers the barycenter by using gradients of the potentials as pushforward maps.
-However, the congruence regularization requires selection of a prior distribution that is bounded below by the true barycenter, which is a non-trivial task.
-Besides, \cite{cohen2020} proposes a generic algorithm to compute barycenters with respect to arbitrary discrepancies, which also parameterizes the barycenter by using a generative network.
-In contrast, our method is end-to-end and suitable for a general groud cost distance.
-Moreover, we consider $c$-cyclical monotonicity to make good approximations.
-Table 1 summarizes the existing studies on continuous Wasserstein barycenter calculation and shows our contribution.
+The continuous approximation methods for Wasserstein barycenters remain unexplored until recently \citep{li2020,fan2020,korotin2021,korotin2022}.
+Existing methods are based on dual potentials optimization or fixed point approaches.
+However, these methods are not \emph{end-to-end} which consist of two sequential steps.
+They require recovering barycenters via an additional estimation, e.g., computing gradients of the potentials as push-forward maps or estimating Monge maps, which is itself a complex problem increasing the computational burden of the original problem.
+Closely related to this paper are the recent works \citep{li2020,fan2020,korotin2021} that rely on the dual formulation of the Wasserstein barycenter and represent the dual potentials with neural networks.
+In particular, the method in \citep{li2020} assumes a \emph{fixed prior} as the proxy of the barycenter from the beginning, leading to inaccurate approximations especially for high-dimensional settings \citep{korotin2022}.
+For the specific ground cost, i.e., \emph{quadratic cost}, \citep{fan2020,korotin2021} compute the barycenters under Wasserstein-2 distance.
+The method in \citep{fan2020} employs the \emph{generative network} to represent a barycenter, which suffers from the usual limitations of generative networks such as mode collapse.
+Although this method does not involve regularization terms, it ends up with a challenging min-max-min problem.
+Another well-known method in \citep{korotin2021} constructs a new regularized formulation by adding a congruence regularization to ensure that optimal potential functions are consistent with the true barycenter.
+However, the congruence regularization requires the selection of a \emph{prior} distribution that is bounded below by the barycenter, which is a non-trivial task.
+On the other hand, \citep{korotin2022} proposes an iterative algorithm for approximating the Wasserstein-2 barycenters based on the fixed point approach, where a \emph{generative network} is used to parameterize the evolving barycenter.
+However, it is challenging to guarantee convergence to the true barycenter.
+Besides, \citep{cohen2020} proposes a generic algorithm to compute barycenters with respect to arbitrary discrepancies, which also parameterizes the barycenter by using a generative network.
+In contrast, our method is end-to-end and suitable for a general ground cost distance.
+Remarkably, we use a parameterized variational distribution as the approximation of the barycenter, allowing better flexibility.
+Table 1 summarizes the existing studies on continuous Wasserstein barycenter and shows our contributions.